shadowbrent/Kubernetes-Docker/README.md

 5. Test Docker Image with Ansible

-Created Ansible Playbook
-   - Wrote an Ansible playbook (`test-playbook.yml`) to test the Docker image, including tasks to verify the application's functionality within the container.

  Executed Ansible Tests
    - Ensured the Jenkins pipeline included a stage to run the Ansible playbook, validating the deployment.